Version 1.0 - Last Updated: 12 Jun 2024

 Full-time courses

-According to the student support regulations, only courses in the below subject categories are eligible from AY 2019/20 as a full-time exception:
+Courses in these subject categories are eligible as a full-time exception:

 • graduate entry medicine and dentistry